Timothy F. Burns

 • its portfolio company APCO Holdings in its acquisition of National Auto Care,

-• together with TA Associates, in the sale of a majority stake in Flexera Software LLC,
+• alongside TA Associates, in the sale of a majority stake in Flexera Software LLC,

 • the recapitalization of BroadStreet Partners, Inc. involving a new equity investment by affiliates of Century Equity Partners and a $100 million second lien debt and equity investment by affiliates of Penfund Partners, and